shivamdh2004/Mental-Health-Companion/README.md

 # Mental Health Companion
-### This is part of our final year project
-The Mental Health Companion App is an application designed to help individuals manage their mental health.<br>

 The app provides a range of tools to help users talk to a chatbot.
 It has a questionnaire that is desgined to <br>
 detect the most probable illness the user might be suffering from.<br>
 There is a compilation of resources to support the user's mental well-being.